itsamayo/fivem_archaeology/README.md

 * Switch between native notifications and your own custom notifications using `Config.UseCustomNotification` and the `Notification()` method in `client.lua`

 ## Notes
-* Set UseNoPixelExports if using NoPixel exports
+* Set UseNoPixelExports in `config.lua` to true if using NoPixel exports

 ## Updates for later maybe
 * A selling point for items - not included due to shops/selling/buying etc usually covered by an existing framework